 Nick Adams Short Story Contest

-Each year in the spring, ACM sponsors the Nick Adams Short Story Contest.
+Each year, ACM sponsors the Nick Adams Short Story Contest.
 The contest, named for the young protagonist of many Hemingway stories, was established in 1973 with funds from an anonymous donor to encourage fiction writers at ACM colleges.
 A first prize of $1,000 is awarded to the author of the winning story.

 2016 Nick Adams Contest